lucreziabernini04-droid/myProjects/Hackathon-Lausanne/README.md

 - **Deployment**: Docker

 ## Key Features
-- Conversational interface with chat history
+- Conversational interface with persistent chat history
 - Context-aware answers grounded in retrieved documents
+- Multi-source retrieval (PDF + web content)
+- **Optional text-to-speech output**, enabling the chatbot to read its answers aloud
 - Fully open-source oriented pipeline

+## Accessibility Considerations
+The chatbot includes an optional text-to-speech functionality, allowing users to listen to the generated answers.
+This feature was designed to improve accessibility and usability for a wider range of users.

 ## My Contribution
 - Development and testing of the RAG pipeline